To enter the horse park, you must be registered as a casual rider or member.

 Approved trails south of the horse park (access closed when other activities are scheduled in the area):

-Registered riders can use the Muriwai Beach Horse Treks trail, on the condition that they give way to the trekkers:
+Registered riders can use the Muriwai Beach Horse Treks trail, provided they give way to the trekkers.

 RIDERS

-You can cross forest roads but you cannot ride along them.
+You can cross forest roads, but you cannot ride along them.
 Please remember that Woodhill Forest is an operational forest.
-Riding in close proximity to harvesting areas compromises not only the safety of the rider but also that of the operators.
-If you are found riding in a harvesting area you could be asked to leave the forest and you could have your membership revoked.
+Riding close to harvesting areas compromises not only the safety of the rider but also that of the operators.
+If you are found riding in a harvesting area, you could be asked to leave the forest and have your membership revoked.

 NO RIDING ON FOREST LAND OUTSIDE THE HORSE PARK BOUNDARY

 other than on the marked trails that are conditionally accessible south of the horse park.
-If you ride in any other areas of the forest, you are trespassing, and you could be prosecuted and have your membership revoked.
+If you ride in any other forest area, you are trespassing, and you could be prosecuted and have your membership revoked.

 HAZARDS